alexnsy/Getting-Cleaning-Data-Project/CodeBook.md

 # Getting-Cleaning-Data-Project CodeBook
-Project for Getting and Cleaning Data Project
+This codebook describes the data within the final output tidy dataset: 'tidyData' or 'tidyData-average.txt'.

 # Overview
 The final tidy dataset "tidyData" is comprised of 68 variables / columns.
 1st variable "Subject" is the id of the volunteers for the tests.
 2nd variable "Activity" is the descriptive activity name.

 Variables 3 to 68 are average values of the measurements for each combination of Subject and Activity.
+Only mean and standard deviation related variables were extracted from the original dataset.

+There are a total of 180 observations: 30 subjects x 6 different activity types.

 # Variables List
 1. Subject